Feature Articles: Food, Fitness and Health

-incorporating a variety of fruits and vegetables into your diet on a daily basis, you are decreasing your risk of chronic diseases, vitamin deficiencies and other health problems.
+incorporating a variety of fruits and vegetables into your diet on a daily basis, you are decreasing your risk for chronic diseases, vitamin deficiencies and other health problems.

 - Get plenty of fiber: 20-35 grams each day.
 Fiber has many health benefits including reducing risks for chronic diseases such as cardiovascular disease and cancer.
 When you are increasing fiber